chsgcxy/messy_notes/tvm.md

 - Generate a compute expression and a schedule for the operator
 - Compile the operator into object code

+TVM defines the compiled object as Module.
+The user can get the compiled function from Module as PackedFunc

 ### 主目录结构

 .